UPDATE REGARDING COVID-19:

-As always, you can make one on one appointments with any of us using uky.joinhandshake.com (go to Career Center Tab and then appointments).
-At this time, we will move all appointments to zoom, and we will send you the zoom link for your one on one appointment when we confirm you appointment request.
+As always, you can make one-on-one appointments with any of us using uky.joinhandshake.com (go to Career Center Tab and then appointments).
+At this time, we will move all appointments to the Zoom platform, and we will send you the zoom link for your one on one appointment when we confirm you appointment request.

 Working with you to make a decision on your career path and help you get there